imperodesign/skeleton/README.md

 cd { repo_dir }
 npm install
 bower install
-gulp watch | gulp build
+gulp develop | gulp build

 node app/index.js
 ```
-The `gulp watch` command is for development, and `gulp build` for production.
+The `gulp develop` is for development and watches for file changes. `gulp build` is used for production.